Insulin glargine pensPronunciation

 Use insulin glargine pens as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- A Lantus Solostar Instruction Leaflet and an extra patient leaflet are available with insulin glargine pens.
+- An extra patient leaflet is available with insulin glargine pens.
 Talk to your pharmacist if you have questions about this information.

 - Use insulin glargine pens at the same time each day, as directed by your doctor.